Vatican indicts 10 people, including a once-powerful cardinal, over ‘reckless’ London investment scandal

 Becciu issued a statement through his lawyer denying any wrongdoing and ascribing the charges to “obscure plots” against him.

-Brülhart, in a statement sent to The Washington Post, said that “I have always carried out my functions and duties with correctness, loyalty and in the exclusive interest of the Holy See and its organs.”
+Brülhart, in a statement sent to The Washington Post, said: “I have always carried out my functions and duties with correctness, loyalty and in the exclusive interest of the Holy See and its organs.”
 He called the Vatican’s latest steps a “procedural blunder.”

 Francis has prioritized cleaning up the Vatican’s notoriously opaque finances — a goal that past pontiffs had also talked about and struggled to tackle.
 But the London financial scandal has added to the pressure, highlighting what can happen in a secretive city-state when priests with little to no investment training handle enormous assets.

-Among the steps already taken, Francis last year formally stripped the Secretariat of State of its financial holdings, and ordered the department to transfer its holdings to another office.
+Among the steps already taken, Francis last year formally stripped the Secretariat of State of its financial holdings and ordered the department to transfer its holdings to another office.
 The Vatican has also fired several employees in connection with the London case.
-In October 2019, Vatican police had raided city-state’s Financial Information Authority and the Secretariat of State.
+In October 2019, Vatican police raided the city-state’s Financial Information Authority and the Secretariat of State.

-Last September, when Becciu renounced the rights of cardinal — one of the few times that had happened over a century — neither the Vatican nor Francis explicitly tied the move to the investment deal.
-A day after his firing, Becciu called a news conference and said he’d been accused by the pope of embezzlement in a face-to-face conversation.
+Last September, when Becciu renounced the rights of cardinal — one of the few times that has happened over a century — neither the Vatican nor Francis explicitly tied the move to the investment deal.
+A day after his firing, Becciu called a news conference and said he had been accused by the pope of embezzlement in a face-to-face conversation.
 But Becciu described the accusations as pertaining to a separate case involving donations to Becciu’s home diocese on the Italian island of Sardinia.

 On Saturday, he said in a statement that he was the “victim of a machination against me.”